Updated June 2, 2026

 Days 1–90: Building the Foundation and Watching for Early Signals

-The first 90 days of a thought leadership program are the infrastructure phase.
-Voice model development, editorial calendar construction, outlet relationship building, and first-piece publication all happen here.
+The first 90 days of a thought leadership program are largely a foundation-building phase.
+Establishing a consistent voice, building an editorial calendar, developing outlet relationships, and publishing the first pieces all happen here.
 The direct ROI signals in this period are qualitative: are people in the executive's professional network commenting on the content?
 Are journalists or podcast producers reaching out?
 Is the quality of inbound LinkedIn connection requests shifting from cold outreach to genuine interest?

 These signals are real but easily dismissed because they lack the dollar signs that make CFOs comfortable.
 The correct interpretation is that they are leading indicators of the lagging outcomes that will become visible later.
 An executive who gets a speaking invitation in month two as a result of a piece published in month one has just seen the first downstream effect of their thought leadership investment — even if no revenue has been directly attributed yet.